Support

 Link your playlist

-Setup Android Digital Signage using an APK Go to start for Android digital signage app
+Setup Android using an APK

-If you can’t use Google Play Store on your player, you can download and install the APK file directly:
+If you can’t use the Google Play Store on your player, you can download and install the APK file directly:

 To ensure that your player launches together with the Android operating system, we recommend setting it as a ‘launcher app’.
 Android should prompt you to choose the default launcher application when pressing the home screen, or you can configure it in Settings > Home.